UPA, UPAD & UPSM campuses have active and engaged parent communities.

 Parents as Partners

-The Parents as Partners (PAP) group seeks to support the HFA: Elementary School community in specific and dynamic ways that will continue the emphasis on excellence and community that thrives at our school.
+The Parents as Partners (PAP) group seeks to support the UPAD: Elementary School community in specific and dynamic ways that will continue the emphasis on excellence and community that thrives at our school.

 PAP Pillar: Parent Involvement